flaviohasd/flaviohasd/README.md

 ### 👋 Hello there!

-My name is Flávio Dias, I'm a 29 yo brazilian Mechanical Engineer graduated at Federal University of Amazonas.
+My name is Flávio Dias, I'm Mechanical Engineer graduated at Federal University of Amazonas (Brazil).
 <br/>
 <br/>